THE SNOW LEOPARD

 Across the spine of Asia

-Comprising a 11,300km network of shepherding paths, alpine passages, and old byways, the SLT makes a staggering continuous traversal of the world's greatest ranges.
+Comprising an 11,300km network of shepherding paths, alpine passages, and old byways, the SLT makes a staggering continuous traversal of the world's greatest ranges.
 From the subtropical lowlands of eastern Nepal to the windswept void of the Karakorum icefield, the trail corridor experiences a broader diversity of climate and ecosystem conditions than seen along any other trek worldwide.

 11,300km Distance